GenieTim/pylimer-tools/docs/readers_writers.rst

 files.

 Additionally, in :obj:`~pylimer_tools_cpp.UniverseSequence`,
-an additional level of abstraction is provided: the UniverseSequence automatically translates the data from an (internal) :obj:`~pylimer_tools_cpp.DataFileReader` or :obj:`~pylimer_tools_cpp.DumpFileReader` to a :obj:`~pylimer_tools_cpp.Universe`, while also handling this whole operation
+an additional level of abstraction is provided: The UniverseSequence automatically translates the data from an (internal) :obj:`~pylimer_tools_cpp.DataFileReader` or :obj:`~pylimer_tools_cpp.DumpFileReader` to a :obj:`~pylimer_tools_cpp.Universe`, while also handling this whole operation